Should I Tell you about Rick Riordan, The writer of all Percy Jackson Books? The greatest writer of all time (says me)?

 Unfortunately, my heavily opinionated takes will be toned down in this review because I cannot remember a single thing (except the disastrous live-action remake) that I despised.

-Percy Jackson and the Olympians Series in Order
+Percy Jackson and the Olympians Books in Order

-I remember being so in love that I jumped to the series after Percy Jackson, the infamous Heroes of Olympus Series, which is a great journey, by the way.
+I remember being so in love that I jumped to the series after finishing Percy Jackson books in order, the infamous The Heroes of Olympus book set, which is a great journey, by the way.

 That doesn’t mean I will not diss the overdone characters as I did in all of my previous pieces.

 I mean, we gotta keep the staple untouched for the quality.
-The best experience will always come from the right order, and the best way to put PJ books in order is according to their publishing dates –
+The best experience will always come from the right order, and what is the order of the Percy Jackson books according to their publishing years –

 - Percy Jackson and the Lightning Thief (2005)